-Do not routinely replace CVCs.
+Do not routinely replace Do not routinely replace PIVCs in neonates and CVCs. children.
 There are two options for the replacement of PIVCs in adults.
 See below for more detailed information.

-Replacement of administration sets
+Replacement administration sets

 All administration sets should be replaced when disconnected from the hub or if the catheter is changed.